Factoring Fees: What to Expect

 Invoice factoring costs include immediate access to working capital.
-However, when you start factoring invoices, you’ll see that factoring companies offer more than just funding.
+However, when you start factoring invoices, you’ll see that factoring companies offer more than just immediate funding.

-Your factor will perform critical back office functions at no additional charge to you – credit and background checks, for example, that can quickly eat up your available cash.
+If you think it would be beneficial, your factoring company can perform critical back office functions at no additional charge to you – credit and background checks, for example, that can quickly eat up your available cash.
 The invoice financing company will also make collections calls on your behalf and offer 24/7 online reporting so you can stay on top of the cost of factoring to your company.

 A Path to Better Credit